Glossary

 Video Hook

-A video hook is the combination of visual, audio, and text elements in the first 0.5-3 seconds of a video that compels a viewer to stop scrolling and watch.
-Unlike text hooks, video hooks operate on multiple sensory channels simultaneously — the first frame, the opening sound, and the text overlay all work together.
+A video hook is the combination of visual, audio, and on-screen text in roughly the first 0.5 to 3 seconds of a short-form video that earns the viewer's decision to keep watching.
+Unlike a text hook, it operates on three sensory channels at once: the first frame, the opening sound, and the text overlay.
+The operative test is whether all three together make the promise of the video legible before the viewer's thumb decides.

 Watch Time